benvigano/ubuntu_sturdy/README.md

 # Run the configuration
 sudo ./run-all.sh

+# Test ssh access from another terminal without closing the current terminal
+# Test ssh access from another terminal
+ssh -p your_ssh_port your_admin_user@your_server_ip

 # Review Lynis audit report sent via email

 # Store credentials you set in the config.sh file in a safe place: